China April PMI seen ticking up, slowdown may persist

 The median forecast of 12 economists expected China's official manufacturing purchasing managers' index (PMI) to creep up to 50.5 from March's 50.3.
 That would match January's level and get further above the 50 line that separates expanding activity from a contraction.

-"The government is trying to stabilize growth by introducing targeted easing, but I think it's not enough and further slowdown is possible," said Minggao Shen, China economist at Citigroup in Hong Kong.
+"The government is trying to stabilise growth by introducing targeted easing, but I think it's not enough and further slowdown is possible," said Minggao Shen, China economist at Citigroup in Hong Kong.

 The government has hastened construction of railways and affordable housing and cut taxes for small firms in a bid to underpin growth, while the central bank has cut its required reserve ratios for rural banks.